-When it comes to your blog posting, there’s many steps involved.
+When it comes to your blog posting, there's many steps involved.
 You have brainstorming, outlining and research, actually writing the post, designing graphics, and social media promotion.
-You could spend several hours or even days on one blog post, only to have to do it again next week.
-And the week after that.
-And getting distracted and losing focus between steps.
-(Or, maybe that’s just me.)
+You could spend several hours or even days on one blog post, only to have to do it again every single time you want to write a post.
+And it's easy to get distracted and lose focus between steps.
+(Or, maybe that's just me.)

-But if you batch your posts, you can create several posts in the space of a few hours spread out over a few days.
-I am now working on writing three to four blog posts the first week of the month, and the rest of the month is now freed up to work on other projects.
+But if you batch your posts, you can create several posts in the space of a few hours over the course of a few days.
+I can work on writing three to four blog posts the first week of the month, and the rest of the month is now freed up to work on other projects.

-This is especially great if you know you’re going to be busy during a certain month or need to take a blog break, but you still want to get a few blog posts scheduled, well then you can batch it and still be publishing content during your break.
+If you know you're going to be busy during a certain month or need to take a blogging break, but you still want to get a few blog posts scheduled, then batching is a great way to go.

 Honestly, this is one of the easiest and most fun batching project for me, and I usually can do it in about an hour.
 First, I brainstorm a list of about 5-10 blog posts I could write.
-And then I choose four to focus on for this batch.
-I like to pick four because that equates to one post a week for the month, but choose the number that works best for you.
+And then I choose two to four topics to focus on for this batch.
+Choose the number that works best for you.

 I find this an awesome time of getting ideas flowing, and oftentimes while I'm outlining a blog post, I'll discover another blog post I could write about, and so I add that to my list of blog topics for the next time I start blog batching.